National Health Service hospital parking: Wales

 There have been attacks on cars in the car park at Wrexham Maelor Hospital which apparently is not adequately supervised.
 Local residents have called for charges to pay for better security.

 Cardiff and Vale University Health Board permit free parking for four hours and an additional four hours free by entering their registration into electronic screens in the hospitals.
 From February 2020 they are proposing to reduce the additional hours to two, to "reduce inappropriate parking on hospital sites".
 The Community Health Council say that problems are caused by administration and non-clinical staff abusing the system when they should be using the park and ride system.

 Northern Ireland

+The National Health Service does not extend to Northern Ireland, but essentially Health and Social Care has equivalent rules.

 From 2016/17 to 2018/19 the Northern Ireland health trusts collected £15,673,977 from hospital car parking charges.
 More £2.8 million of that was charges for staff parking.
 Charges are decided individually by the trusts.
 The campaign group Patient Voice NI said no patient or employee should have to pay to park at a hospital.

+Hospital Parking Charges Act (Northern Ireland) 2022

+From May 2024 hospital parking charges were going to be banned under the Hospital Parking Charges Act (Northern Ireland) 2022.

+Hospital Parking Charges Act (Northern Ireland) 2024

+This was delayed until May 2026 with the passage of the Hospital Parking Charges Act (Northern Ireland) 2024.